tilburgsciencehub/website/content/building-blocks/analyze-data/non-parametric-tests/intro.md

 <figcaption> Bell-shaped curve of a normal distribution</figcaption>
 </p>

-Now, let's say you measure the heights of both groups, but your data doesn't look like a nice, symmetric bell curve as above .
+Now, let's say you measure the heights of both groups, but your data doesn't look like a nice, symmetric bell curve as above.
 Instead, the data is kind of all over the place, and you're not sure if the variances are equal.
 Hence, in such a case, one should use a non-parametric test instead

 {{% tip %}}
 In situations where the distribution of the sample is unknown, using a parametric test like the t-test might not be appropriate because it relies on those assumptions.